pokstad/nestable/README.md

 The results of the full text search will be presented in a fuzzy finder list to select the desired one.
 The `<search-term>` supports a number of matching operations.
 Refer to the [SQLite3 FTS5 query syntax documentation](https://www.sqlite.org/fts5.html#full_text_query_syntax) for more details.

+### Word Cloud

+Sometimes you aren't sure what you're looking for.
+The word cloud allows you to view all the terms ranked by appearances.
+Select a term to view all notes that mention it:

+`nst w(ord)-c(loud)`

 ### Browsing notes